Senior Travel can be some of the best times of your life. Follow our travel for seniors tips and guides to make every vacation a life-changing one.

 In this latest column from Kileen Prather, she visits Washington DC, capital of the USA.
 This city offers the traveler many options.
 Many museums, national landmarks, architecture, history, art galleries, theater, and at this time of year, cherry blossoms.
 If you are lucky you might even see a Presidential motorcade.

 Where in the world is Tajikistan?
 I know that’s likely your reaction to reading the title.
-This week’s travel story is written by a 62-year-old female, Leslie Wilson, who decided to take a different path after being laid-off, and volunteer to help others in a place most of us could not pinpoint on a map.
+This week’s travel for seniors story is written by a 62-year-old female, Leslie Wilson, who decided to take a different path after being laid-off, and volunteer to help others in a place most of us could not pinpoint on a map.

-Travel with Kileen: This week she suggests two special occasions to visit San Antonio: either Christmas on the Riverwalk or in April for Fiesta.
+Travel for seniors with Kileen: This week she suggests two special occasions to visit San Antonio: either Christmas on the Riverwalk or in April for Fiesta.
 Both times are great.
 In September they start stringing the Christmas lights in the trees on the two-mile horseshoe bend of the San Antonio River.
 And the dazzling display continues all night from Thanksgiving to New Year’s.
 Or if you go at Fiesta time there are parades, including a boat parade, and mariachi bands everywhere celebrating independence from Mexico.

 Well, it’s the Caribbean cruise season and one of Kileen Prather’s favorite places is Nassau, Bahamas.
 You can stop on a cruise ship for a few hours or you can fly there and stay as long as you want.
 It is just a short 45-minute hop on an airplane from Miami.

-“Granny gets her Groove On in Mexico’s Riviera Maya” is this week’s travel column, sent by reader Carol Stigger, recounting a vacation with her grandchildren where she “zip-lined” in a hammock through the forest and retained her title as “The Bravest Grandma Ever.”
+“Granny gets her Groove On in Mexico’s Riviera Maya” is this week’s travel for seniors column, sent by reader Carol Stigger, recounting a vacation with her grandchildren where she “zip-lined” in a hammock through the forest and retained her title as “The Bravest Grandma Ever.”

 Are you planning your 2012 vacations?
-This week, our travel writer Kileen Prather suggests a great choice for a fall vacation, New England.
+This week, our travel for seniors writer Kileen Prather suggests a great choice for a fall vacation, New England.
 If you have never seen the spectacular Fall colors in Massachusetts, Vermont, New Hampshire or Maine, or if you have and want to experience them again.

-This week, travel columnist Kileen Prather addresses the question “Where Is The Most Perfect Place To Live”?
+This week, travel for seniors columnist Kileen Prather addresses the question “Where Is The Most Perfect Place To Live”?
 Living in south Florida as I do, it seems many people have decided this is the perfect place to live.
 At least in winter when the “snow-birds” arrive.
 For me, enough with the endless

 sunshine!
 My perfect place to live would be Maine or Scotland in summer, and maybe a less crowded part of Florida in winter.